-Neighborhood Services exists to help residents understand, abide by, and raise concerns about compliance with property codes.
-The codes are there to guide the way we work together to maintain adequate health, safety and quality of life in the places where we live and conduct business in Prince William County.
+Neighborhood Services' Mission is to assist residents understand, abide by, and raise concerns about compliance with property codes.
+The codes are the basis for and guide the way we work together to maintain adequate health, safety and quality of life in the places where we live, work and enjoy Prince William County.

-Property Code Enforcement is a branch of the Neighborhood Services Division which helps to ensure our communities are properly maintained by enforcing the following:
+Property Code Enforcement staff members work in the Neighborhood Services, a Division within the Department of Public Works in Prince William County.
+We work to ensure our communities are properly maintained by educating and enforcing, when necessary the following:

 'What happens when I report a possible violation?'

-When you contact Neighborhood Services, Intake Technicians will determine if your issue requires that a Property Code Enforcement (PCE) case be opened or if your issue needs to be referred to another agency.
-Property Code Enforcement cases are assigned to an inspector who will contact you.
-You will also be given a PCE case number for tracking on the Web.
+When you contact Neighborhood Services, Intake Technicians will determine if your issue requires that a Property Code Enforcement (PCE) case be opened or if your concern needs to be referred to another agency.
+Property Code Enforcement cases are assigned to an inspector who will contact you via the contact information you provide.
+You will also be given a PCE case number for tracking on the Citizen Portal.
 The inspector will make an initial visit to investigate the concern, typically within five business days.
 The inspector will keep you informed of the progress of their inspections and let you know the outcome of the investigation.

 Enforcement of the PWC Zoning Ordinance

-Property Code Enforcement is responsible for enforcing the Zoning Ordinances of the Prince William County Code.
-The goal of this program is to ensure properties in Prince William County are maintained and used in accordance with the County's land use requirements.
-The most common issues which may result in violations are:
+Neighborhood Services staff are responsible for enforcing the Zoning Ordinances of Prince William County.
+The goal of this enforcement is to ensure properties in Prince William County are maintained and used in accordance with the County's adopted land use requirements.
+The most common violations are:

 Inoperative vehicles on private property